aagatam/Pipeline/README.md

  - `R -e "rmarkdown::render('scripts/Plots.Rmd',params=list(event_type='event_type', event='event_no'),output_file='Out_name.pdf')"` \
  Here `event_no` is the event you want to visualize (for example mutex_exons_168) and `event_type` is one of: alt_3_prime, alt_5_prime, exon_skip, mult_exon_skip, mutex_exons (in this case mutex_exons).

-## Differential gene expression and Gene Ontology analysis for RNA-seg
+## Differential gene expression and Gene Ontology analysis for RNA-seq

 ## Differential gene expression and Gene Ontology for Illumina microarrays